sdiehl/wiwinwlh/tutorial.md

 syntax that impose constraints on the formation of expressions in terms of based on the context in which they occur.

-Dynamic programming languages often confuse this terminology and associate types with values at evaluation, whereas static languages associate types to expressions *before evaluation*.
+Dynamic programming languages associate types with values *at evaluation*, whereas statically typed languages associate types to expressions *before evaluation*.

-Static languages may optionally also push these types to the evaluation stage in the form of runtime type information.
-Haskell fully has the capacity to do this (see [Dynamic]) but this style of programming is not idiomatic Haskell; instead the trend is to "make invalid states unrepresentable" at compile-time rather than performing massive amounts of runtime checks.

-Dynamically typed languages check these "types" at run-time, whereas static language check types at compile time.
-This overloaded use of the word "type" to refer to both the theoretical definition and the colloquial definition of runtime tags is a bit confusing.
 Dynamic languages are in a sense as statically typed as static languages, however they have a degenerate type system with only one type.
-Dynamically typed languages are better referred to as *unityped* languages meaning they have a single static type.

-Under this set of definitions, the endless debate and opposition between static and dynamic typing is really shallow.
-The real question for programmers is not whether to have static typing, but *which type system to use*.
-On long time-scales the general trend of programming history has always been toward more richer more sophisticated type systems and away from unitype models.
-Indeed, the Haskell model itself will eventually become antiquated in favour of the next evolution of *dependent types*.
-The next evolution of these type systems are not quite ready for full production but are likely to rapidly become so in the next decade.

-TODO RETHINK

-For now, the Haskell way of thinking it that a single unitype is too restrictive.
-It is simply easier to add dynamic components to a richly typed ambient language than the inverse way around.
-Haskell's rich type system is based on lambda calculus known as Girard's System-F (See [Rank-N Types]) and has a vast amount of extensions to support more type-level programming added to it over the years.
+The dominant philosophy in functional programming is is to "make invalid states unrepresentable" at compile-time rather than performing massive amounts of runtime checks.
+To this end Haskell has developed a rich rich type system that is based on typed lambda calculus known as Girard's System-F (See [Rank-N Types]) and has incrementally added extensions to support more type-level programming added to it over the years.

 The following *ground types* are quite common: